In 1977,

-today.
-This updated system utilizes an impressed eight digit
+1977-2005 Gibson introduced the 8 digit serialization method.
+This updated system uses an impressed eight digit

 numbering scheme that covers both serializing and dating